 In TXC-PTI, the overall dates of operation of the service shall be defined, as with the full TXC schema, by the mandatory OperatingPeriod element.
 As a minimum, an OperatingPeriod requires a StartDate.
 Where the last date of operation of the services is known (for example, because the service is terminating in the near future, there is an impending change, or because the service being described only operates for a limited period), then an EndDate shall also be provided.
 If the service is expected to run “until further notice” then the EndDate shall be omitted.

-In TXC-PTI, the use of an EndDate in the far distant future to represent an effective “until further notice” operation shall not be permitted unless the timetable is a seasonal timetable and the EndDate represents the end of a season no more than 1 year hence.
+In TXC-PTI, the use of an EndDate in the far distant future to represent an effective “until further notice” operation shall not be permitted.
 An EndDate shall only describe the actual end date of a service.

 Between these (inclusive) start and end dates, the default operation is described by the OperatingProfile.
 In standard TXC documents, this is predominantly used in one of two ways: